AI-Planning/statespace/README.md

 - ``name``: string - at most one node must be ``"goal state"`` for the implementation to recognize this node as the goal state to generate a bold path, otherwise no path is highlighted.
 Other nodes can have any name.
 - ``color`` color string - optional secondary notation to show the distance between current and goal state.
     - Color gradient from blue (far from goal) to red (goal)
-- ``state``: bit string - each char set to "1" represent a predicate from ``predicates`` at the same index that is true in a state.
+- ``state``: bit string or string array
+    - each char set to "1" represent a predicate from ``predicates`` at the same index that is true in a state.
 Leading zeros can be omitted.
+    - each string in the array represents part of the state: ``["(at agent home)", "(happy agent)"]``.
+This representation leads to bigger files.
 - ``children``: array of nodes - array can be empty
 - ``action``: string - name of action that generated this state, does not exist for the initial state.